 Luxor is a long way from Cairo and if that is your only stop then I wouldn't make a decision just yet.
 We still have all of our trips running, with the exception of Cairo short trips, and our crew on the ground say nothing is happening anywhere outside of Cairo City.
 I think it is a decision you can make the week before.
 As long as you have adequate travel insurance it is not a drama to cancel at the last minute.
-I am heading back there in April with 9 others and we haven't changed a thing yet - too early to judge. :) over 7 years ago
+I am heading back there in April with 9 others and we haven't changed a thing yet - too early to judge. :) almost 8 years ago

 Hy, I've just been in Cairo and in Luxor last month, and Luxor is very far from all the political turbulence that's happening in Egypt.
 If I was you I would follow the happenings, but it's still too early to think about aborting your trip.